-The private placement warrants will be identical to the warrants contained in the units sold in this offering except that the private placement warrants, so long as they are held by our initial stockholders or their permitted transferees, (i) will not be redeemable by us, (ii) may not (including the Class A common stock issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by our initial stockholders until 30 days after the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis, (iv) will be entitled to registration rights and (v) for so long as they are held by our sponsor, will not be exercisable more than five years from the effective date of the registration statement of which this prospectus forms a part in accordance with FINRA Rule 5110(f)(2)(G)(i).
-Our initial stockholders will be permitted to transfer the private placement units and underlying securities, held by them to certain permitted transferees, including our officers and directors and other persons or entities affiliated with or related to it, but the transferees receiving such securities will be subject to the same agreements with respect to such securities as our sponsor.
+The private placement warrants will be identical to the warrants contained in the units sold in this offering except that the private placement warrants, so long as they are held by our initial stockholders or their permitted transferees, (i) will not be redeemable by us, (ii) may not (including the Class A common stock issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by our initial stockholders until 30 days after the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis, (iv) will be entitled to registration rights and (v) for so long as they are held by our sponsor, will not be exercisable more than five years from the effective date of the registration statement of which this prospectus forms a part in accordance with FINRA Rule 5110(g).
+Our initial stockholders will be permitted to transfer the private placement warrants and underlying securities, held by them to certain permitted transferees, including our officers and directors and other persons or entities affiliated with or related to it, but the transferees receiving such securities will be subject to the same agreements with respect to such securities as our sponsor.
 These securities will not, subject to certain limited exceptions, be transferable or salable until 30 days after the completion of our initial business combination.
 The private placement warrants will be non-redeemable so long as they are held by our initial stockholders or their permitted transferees.
 The private placement warrants may also be exercised by our initial stockholders and their permitted transferees for cash or on a cashless basis.
 Otherwise, the private placement warrants, have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering, including as to exercise price, exercisability and exercise period.

-Hudson Bay has indicated an interest in purchasing, directly or indirectly, up to 3,000,000 units in this offering at the public offering price.
-However, indications of interest are not binding agreements or commitments to purchase and Hudson Bay may decide not to purchase any units in this offering.
-In addition, the underwriters could determine to sell fewer units to Hudson Bay than they indicated an interest in purchasing or could determine not to sell any units to Hudson Bay.
+Hudson Bay has indicated an interest in purchasing, directly or indirectly, 3,000,000 units in this offering at the public offering price.
+However, the underwriters could determine to sell fewer units to Hudson Bay than they indicated an interest in purchasing or could determine not to sell any units to Hudson Bay.